 Age discrimination attorneys that takes on big companies

 We sued in Cuyahoga County Court of Common Pleas.
 The litigation was vigorous, lasting several years, and involving more than 40,000 pages of documents and more than a dozen depositions.

 Recently, Cathy Bolek and Matt Besser tried the case over two weeks.
 The jury deliberated for only 40 minutes before returning a unanimous $986,605.21 verdict—our client’s exact monetary request, to the penny.
 With the prospect of additional damages looming, the company settled just moments before the punitive damages phase was set to begin.

 The jury’s verdict sends a strong message to companies doing business in Ohio—no matter how big they are—that nobody is above the law.
 Companies must judge their employees on merit, not on ageist stereotypes.
 The verdict also sends the message that when an employee complains of age discrimination (or any kind of discrimination), a company must conduct a fair investigation and not a sham to cover for misconduct.

-At Bolek Besser Glesius, our employment discrimination lawyers fight for the underdog when the powerful step over the line.
-We were proud to stand up for our client in this important Cleveland discrimination case.
-If you or a loved one have been the victim of wrongful termination, contact us today.
+We fight for the underdog when the powerful step over the line.
+We were proud to stand up for our client in this important case.
+If you or a loved one have been the victim of wrongful termination, call the age discrimination attorneys at Bolek Besser Glesius for a free consultation today.